Welcome to Max Guitar Care, the home of quality guitar care, guitar repair, restoration and service!

 We are committed to ensuring your guitar is kept in great condition.
 We offer care packages that will make sure your guitar performs the way it should.

-Max Guitar care is focussed on quality and reliable service for your guitar or bass and we are committed to deliver the best guitar care and guitar repair in Sherwood Park, Edmonton and Strathcona County.
+Max Guitar care is focussed on quality and reliable service for your guitar or bass.
+We are committed to delivering the best guitar care and guitar repair in Sherwood Park, Edmonton and Strathcona County

 Guitar repair is kind of a sacred trust to me.
 When someone turns his or her baby over to my care, I understand the trust that’s implied.
 I treat that guitar repair as if it were my own.